Writing Prompt: Take Your Characters on Vacation

 Some might stay home with the phone and internet off watching television.
 Others might book a cruise to the Bahamas.
 Some might pack up their camping supplies and head to the nearest woods.

 The destination reveals so much about the character because it’s embedded with information.
-How much money does she have to spend on the trip?
-How much time can he take off work?
-Who will go with him?
-Why would she choose a cruise over a trip to Napa Valley?
+How much money do they have to spend on the trip?
+How much time can they take off work?
+Who will go with them?
+Why would they choose a cruise over a trip to Napa Valley?

 Once you pick a destination, get more specific.
 If booking a cruise, which type and length?
 What time of year?
-If camping, how spare will his set up be?
-Will it all fit on his back or is he hauling a trailer and generator along?
+If camping, how spare will their set up be?
+Will it all fit on their back or are they hauling a trailer and generator along?

 All those specific details create a better picture of the character.